mekline/MakeMetasforStims/ontology sketch.md

 string Contact email

-list SetTypes <- Creator may not provide all dependencies, we should be able to reconstruct them list ItemConditions - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here (with variable name)
+list SetTypes <- Creator may not provide all dependencies, we should be able to reconstruct them

+list ItemConditions - If each item in a set has multiple versions (e.g. sad, happy, angry of actor 1, actor 2, and so on), list them here (with variable name)

 list StimulusTypes <- Creator may not provide all dependencies, we should be able to reconstruct

 list UniqueFields <- Does this stimulus set have some more properties that its types don't define?
-List them here.
+List them here (maybe).
+Examples: All stimuli are normed for familiarity, complexity, surprisal, etc.; gender of actors is encoded but we don't require that in the schema, and so on.
+Here and elsewhere, researchers should be responsible for explaining anything that we don't explicitly define.

 ####Linguistic